Crowne Plaza Hotel

 The Dental Hygienists’ Association of the State of New York, Inc., an accredited approver by the New York State Department of Education, has approved the NY/NJ AETC’s continuing education learning activities for dental hygienists.

-Registration fee includes tuition, continental breakfast, lunch, and refreshment breaks, continuing education credit, as well as handout materials.
+Registration fee includes continental breakfast, refreshment break, lunch, continuing education credit, and course material.

-PLEASE NOTE: Registration is now closed.
+PLEASE NOTE: Online registration will close at 4:00pm on Thursday, December 4, 2014 or earlier if seating capacity is reached.
 On-site registration will be accommodated on a space available basis.

 Course Information: For additional program information, questions, or concerns, or if you require special arrangements to attend this activity, please contact Michelle Thompson at 973-972-1293 or firstname.lastname@example.org.